JetBrains/Qodana/topics/circleci.md

 To forward inspection results to Qodana Cloud, all you need to do is to create the `QODANA_TOKEN` [project variable](https://circleci.com/docs/set-environment-variable/#set-an-environment-variable-in-a-project) and save the [project token](cloud-projects.topic#cloud-manage-projects) as its value.
-If you are using a Qodana Cloud instance other than https://qodana.cloud/, override it by declaring the `QODANA_ENDPOINT` variable.
+If you are using a Qodana Cloud instance other than https://qodana.cloud/, override it by declaring the `QODANA_ENDPOINT` environment variable.

 After the token is set for analysis, all Qodana job results will be uploaded to your Qodana Cloud project.